willettsean/MagicMachineStreamlitProject/README.md

 # MagicMachineStreamlitProject
-The goal: use the Streamlit python package to create an analytics website for the NFT projects supported by Magic Machine.
+Welcome to my personal project.
+The goal is to use OpenSea's API and Streamlit to create a personal analytics page for NFTs I follow.